robeastham/png-parallel/README.rst

 This is a parallelized PNG encoder written in C++ using OpenMP and libpng.

-**This application has to be seen as proof of concept as it was developed for a seminar paper during my study.**
+**This application has to be seen as a proof of concept as it was developed for a seminar paper during my study.**

 Feel free to use, enhance or whatever.